Support Centre

 The LGPD applies to the processing of personal data, including by digital means, carried out by a natural person or by a public or private legal entity (Article 1 of the LGPD).
 The following data processing activities are exempted from the application of the LGPD (Article 4 of the LGPD):

-• processing carried out with the exclusive purpose of public safety, national defence, state security, or investigation activities and prosecution of criminal offences; or
+• processing carried out with the exclusive purpose of public safety, national defense, state security, or investigation activities and prosecution of criminal offenses; or

 3. Data Protection Authority | Regulatory Authority